albertvisser/treedocs/readme.rst

 - PyQT(5) for the current GUI version
 - wxPython (Phoenix) for a version of the GUI where I don't have the rich text field fully working yet.

-Note that the current implementation uses *pickle* for storing the data, I'm in the process of changing that to something safer.
+Note that the current implementation uses *pickle* for storing the data.
+I'm in the process of providing an alternative data backend, because I already tried out json and sqlite for NoteTree, I thought MomgoDB might be a good choice.
+It's still a work in progress though.